 Every agency or person you deal with will upcharge you.
 Most likely, you’re moving from one popular tourist destination to another, which means there are plenty of different bus companies selling tons of different departures there every day.
 They usually don’t sell out, so it’s easy to get a ticket for the next bus out rather than buying one in advance.
-Cruz del Sur is a popular line (because it’s super nice) and easy to buy online, but the tickets usually cost two or three times more than what other busses are charging.
 Always wait and buy your tickets directly from the companies at the bus station to save money.

 Living in Peru is the first time I’ve had an extended stay in a country where the water is not drinkable.
 It’s not potable in any of the cities here (including Lima) and that’s had some consequences I didn’t expect.

-I also found taxis to be much more expensive in Peru than they were in Colombia, and the reason for that is the extremely high price of gas.
+I also found taxis to be much more expensive in Peru than they were during our six-month stay in Colombia, and the reason for that is the extremely high price of gas.
 It’s currently $3.50 a gallon here, which when factoring in the low cost of living would be more like paying $7 a gallon in the US.
-And it used to be even higher!
+And, it used to be even higher!

 The tour agencies in Peru will do anything to make a buck.
 Pretty much every one we’ve worked with so far has lied or been dishonest in some aspect of their sales pitch.
 Every trek we went on was a combined group from many different agencies, with people paying huge ranges of different prices for the exact same trip.
 Yikes.